 Around that time, I was waking up about 5:30 in the morning painfully engorged.
 So I began doing one early morning pumping session while the baby slept.
-(Except for when he was cluster feeding in preparation for a growth spurt because then he would wake hungry around that time.)
+(Except for when he was cluster feeding, because then he would wake hungry around that time.)

-As I write this, there is now a rather healthy supply of expressed milk in our freezer, ready for when I return to work in two weeks.
+As I write this, there is now a rather healthy supply of expressed milk in our freezer.
+I feel we are ready for when I return to work in two weeks.
 We have also tested out a bottle a few times so we know he will eat from a bottle as long as he does not hear or see me.
 (If he hears or sees me, he will refuse the bottle because he would much rather snuggle with Mama.)

 Words cannot adequately express how grateful I am to have been able to experience a more normal breastfeeding journey.
 Now I understand what my mom meant when she told me, after a month of trying to nurse our first and finally giving up, “Breastfeeding should not be hard.
 I am so proud of you for trying, but it is okay to let it go.”

-Is it a bit challenging at the beginning while baby is learning to latch and you are learning how to position him/her?
-Yes.
+Is it a bit challenging at the beginning while baby is learning to latch?
+And because you are learning how to position him/her?
+Yes, and yes!

 Sometimes frustrating from the neediness of a hungry newborn who won’t let you sleep?
 Yes.